Maryland MHIC Licensing

 Some patterns signal a problem before work even starts.
 These are worth taking seriously:

-• Refuses to provide a license number or provides one that does not match their name in the state database.
+• Refuses to provide a license number or provides one that doesn't match their name in the state database.

 • Demands a large deposit before seeing the job or before providing a written scope of work.